RostislavFisher/EuropeanParliament_Statistics/README.md

 This repository contains a collection of data-driven analyses on **political statements, debates, and positions** expressed in the European Parliament and in global political discourse.
 Using NLP (Natural Language Processing), statistical methods, and visualization techniques, the projects aim to uncover **patterns of support, opposition, and polarization** on key international issues.

 ---
+⚠️ Important!
+This dataset has an issue with interpreting statements.
+If a person quotes an opponent, their own statement may be mistakenly classified as supporting the opponent’s position.
+I try to catch such cases, but it’s impossible to eliminate them completely.

 ## 📂 Repository Structure